[Updated October 2024]

 How to Get to Santa Fe

-Santa Fe isn’t the easiest place to get to and typically requires a flight connection depending on where you come from.
-My girlfriends and I looked at flights directly to Santa Fe and realized it would be easiest to just fly into Albuquerque, rent a car, and drive from Albuquerque to Santa Fe.
+Santa Fe isn’t the most accessible place to get to and typically requires a flight connection, depending on where you come from.
+My girlfriends and I looked at flights directly to Santa Fe and realized it would be most straightforward to fly into Albuquerque, rent a car, and drive from Albuquerque to Santa Fe.
 The drive is exactly 1 hour.

-I personally flew from Boise (BOI) and connected in Las Vegas (LAS).
+I flew from Boise (BOI) and connected in Las Vegas (LAS).
 My girlfriends flew from New York (JFK) and connected in Atlanta (ATL) to get to Albuquerque (ABQ).
-If you’re coming from somewhere close by like Denver, you could make a fun road trip out of it!
+If you’re coming from somewhere close by, like Denver, you could make a fun road trip out of it!

 Renting a Car

 A car rental was the best decision for us.
-There are Lyfts and Ubers in Santa Fe, but there are also a lot of great day trips you can make from Santa Fe.
+There are Lyfts and Ubers in Santa Fe, but there are also many great day trips from Santa Fe.
 For us, having the flexibility of having a car made the most sense.

 What to Wear in Santa Fe